-19. LEGO MINDSTORMS Robot Kit
+LEGO Mindstorms Robot Kit

 All About Robots Kit

-Enter into the world of robotics.
+Enter the world of robotics.
 In this set from Lego, your teen can build their own robots.
 It’s suitable for children ages 10 to 15.

 Seventeen robotic designs are included.

 Dual LED Student Microscope

 Super Microscope for Curious Minds

 Examining particles and other matter through a microscope is usually the highlight of biology class.
 Now your child gets to do it from home.
-This dual microscope, from National Geographic, is excellent for this purpose.
+This dual microscope from National Geographic is excellent for this purpose.

-21. The Big Engineering Makerspace
+Thames and Cosmos Big Engineering Makerspace

 Best Kit for Engineering Interests